45 Drought Tolerant Plants For Dry Climates

 Poppy mallow, also known as purple poppy mallow or winecups, is a pretty native wildflower that performs well in dry conditions.
 This is a great choice for a drought-tolerant garden, rock garden, or native wildflower garden.
 Plant poppy mallow in full sun with average, dry to medium moisture, well-drained soil.

 This low-maintenance perennial is quite showy and worthy of attention.
 It has deeply lobed, bright green leaves with slightly hairy stems.
 From late spring into early summer, poppy mallow bursts into bloom.
-The flowers are very showy in a bright, deep fuschia or maroon color.
+The flowers are very showy in a bright, deep fuchsia or maroon color.

 Prickly Pear